MENU

 This unit will provide the student with the opportunity to reflect on the knowledge, skills and practices they have developed in Unit 1 of the qualification, and to define their creative ambitions by encouraging a holistic approach to a range of activities, which will support, contextualise and position their creative endeavour within their chosen specialist practice.

-Projects*
+Sample Projects*

-Project 1: Narrative
+• Project 1: Narrative

 You will learn about narrative structure in filmmaking and create a short film or animation that tells an interesting story.
 In 2022, as part of the Cambridge Creative Encounters project, we worked with the theme of Global Catastrophic Risk, creating stories about the end of the world to build awareness around factors that increase the likelihood of civilisation collapse.
 In support of this project, we spoke to researchers at the Centre for the Study of Existential Risk and visited the Science Museum and the Royal Academy of Arts in London.

-Project 2: Documentary
+• Project 2: Documentary

-After learning about the history of documentary and its use in contemporary practice, you will create a 1-5 minute documentary film or animation on a topic of your choice, beginning with a recorded interview.
+After learning about the history of documentary and its use in contemporary practice, you will create a short documentary film or animation on a topic of your choice, beginning with a recorded interview.
 A practical workshop on interview skills, including lighting and microphone setup, will prepare you for individual approach.
 A workshop on ethics in animated documentary will support those of you working with animation.

-Project 3: Sound and Image
+• Project 3: Sound and Image

 You will create a 1-minute non-narrative film or abstract animation to a piece of composed sound.
 You will experiment with materials and focus on colour, shape, movement and speed.
+Workshops to support this project include direct animation on 16mm film, animating with sand, paint and clay, and digital video effects.

-Project 4: University research and application
+• Project 4: University research and application

 Skills Learned